anoopghm/Notes-app/README.md

 A Note App built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The app includes user authentication and authorization using JSON Web Tokens (JWT).
 The backend has been thoroughly tested using Postman.

 Features
-User Registration and Login
+1. User Registration and Login

-JWT-based Authentication and Authorization
+2.JWT-based Authentication and Authorization

-CRUD operations for notes
+3. CRUD operations for notes
-Responsive design using React.js
+4. Responsive design using React.js

 Procedure